-If you have any further questions in relation to this policy, please contact our Data Protection Officer on the email address given on this website.
+If you have any further questions in relation to this policy, please contact our Data Protection Officer.

 We collect information relating to the contact details and organisational roles of our clients, suppliers and other business contacts.
 The information will relate to basic information of the person such as names, addresses (whether residential or business), mobile or telephone numbers, e-mail addresses (whether personal or work) and job designations.